arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- KNIT example-typed-errors-03.kt -->
 <!--- TEST assert -->

-Without context receivers these functions look quite different depending on if we use `Raise` or `Either`, this is because we sacrifice our _extension receiver_ for `Raise`.
+Without context receivers, these functions look pretty different depending on if we use `Raise` or `Either`.
+This is because we sacrifice our _extension receiver_ for `Raise`.
-And thus the `Raise` based computation cannot be an extension function on `User`, with context receivers we could've defined it:
+And thus, the `Raise` based computation cannot be an extension function on `User`.
+With context receivers, we could've defined it as:

 <!--- INCLUDE
 import arrow.core.raise.Raise